Top Ten Myths About "E-Waste"

 Pitch: (If) 80% of the "E-Waste" collected in the USA is exported, and (if) 80% of those exports are useless, it follows that the electronic scrap scattered in the streets of poor areas like Guiyu, China, came from imported loads from rich countries.
 The people tearing down the ewaste are too poor to have generated it themselves.

-Actually, China is the number 2 generator of scrap electronics after the USA.
-Reports from Malaysia, from the United Nations, and from researchers at Arizona State University all confirm that most of the scrap electronics found in places like Guiyu actually originated in the home country.
-This makes sense when you consider that the biggest area of growth in internet access is in developing countries.
 Countries with average per capita GDP of $3000 increased internet access at ten times the rate of USA growth (USA's GDP per capita is $47,000).
-Some of the discarded electronics observed at the landfills in Africa were purchased from USA and Europe, and used for several years, finally becoming obsolete, as even new products do.
+The lions share of the discarded electronics observed at the landfills in Africa were purchased decades ago.
+Yes, they are finally becoming obsolete, as even new products do.
 How will these countries develop the capacity to best recycle their own scrap electronics?
-In the USA, it was techies, geeks and repair people who started the ewaste recycling industry.
-And no country advances by being denied technology.
+In the USA, it was techies, geeks and repair people who started the "e-waste" recycling industry.
+When Interpol arrests African importers, they are actively hindering recycling (as well as distracting enforcement from endangered species and illegal forestry, etc).
+No country advances by being denied technology.

 3. MYTH: Most electronics will be repaired or recycled if you send it to a country poor enough.